failedCoder/FoodAPI/readme.md

   <ul>
     <li>tags=1,2 will return all meals that have tags with the id of 1 AND id of 2</li>
   </ul>
-   <li><strong>with</strong> (optional): list of key-words which specify the extra information we want to return about meals,available key-words:
+   <li><strong>with</strong> (optional): list of key-words that specify the extra information we want to return about meals,available key-words:
   <ul>
     <li>category: details about meal category are included in the response</li>
     <li>tags: details about all of the tags that a meal has are included in the response</li>